netmex/sqrip-woocommerce/README.txt

 k) Use sqrip QR-Codes for Refunds
 Scan the QR-Code with your Banking App to initiate refunds.
 Remember: IBAN of client required!

+l) Manual payment comparison
+Once an order has a defined order status you can confirm that the payment was done by the client and the status of the order can be changed to another status.
+If there is no suitable status available, you can create one in seconds.
+You can confirm the payments either on the list of orders or on the order detail page.

 = Requirements =
 1. Besides a current WordPress and WooCommerce installation, an account on sqrip.ch is required.